ksiewert/BetaScan/README.md

 If you would like the Beta Scores for each population in the 1000 Genomes dataset, they are available [here](http://coruscant.itmat.upenn.edu/data/SiewertEA_Full_BetaScores.tar.gz) (warning: this is a 1.8 GB gzipped file).
 If you just want to look at the top scoring haplotypes in each population, that data is available [here](http://coruscant.itmat.upenn.edu/data/SiewertEA_BetaScores.tar.gz).

 # Recent Updates
 12/11/18: BetaScan version 2 is released!
 This version has two main improvements: it implements a new Beta statistic which uses substitutions, and it can now standardize each Beta statistic by its variance.
-These updates are detailed in our BiorXiv preprint which will be available very soon.
+These updates are detailed in our [bioRxiv preprint](https://www.biorxiv.org/content/early/2018/12/17/497255).

 10/15/18: You can now specify the output file name using the -o flag.
 Both the -i and -o flag can take in gzipped files (see examples in "Sample Commands").
 I'm also happy to announce that BetaScan format can now be generated from several file formats, including plink and vcf, by the toolkit [glactools](https://grenaud.github.io/glactools/).
 Thank you to Gabriel Renaud for these updates!